p2panda/handbook/website/docs/specification/replication.md

 [
     <message_type=0 {u64}>,
     <session_id {u64}>,
-    <mode {u64}>, // @TBC
+    <mode {u64}>,
     [<schema_id {string}>, ...]
 ]
 ```

-`message_type` is `0`.
+- `message_type` is `0`.
-`mode` where `0` is "naive" HAVE mode and `1` is using set reconciliation
+- `mode` where `0` is "naive" HAVE mode and `1` is using set reconciliation
-`session_id` is an identifier used throughout the replication session to identify messages for this session.
+- `session_id` is an identifier used throughout the replication session to identify messages for this session.
 This helps the peers to connect the messages to the right session, especially when multiple sessions take place at the same time with the same peer.
 The session id starts with `0` and is incremented by `1` for every session and every peer.
 Session IDs can be reset after enough time of inactivity between two peers and usually don't need to be persisted.
-`schema_id[]` allows us to identify the range of [documents][documents] we are interested in synchronizing (ie. all [documents][documents] associated with this set of schemas).
+- `schema_id[]` allows us to identify the range of [documents][documents] we are interested in synchronizing (ie. all [documents][documents] associated with this set of schemas).

 - Every item in this list needs to be contained in the latest announcement state.
 If one [schemas][schemas] id inside the `SyncRequest` message of Peer B is not part of the announcement of Peer A, the request gets ignored.

 ### 2.1.
 Identifying divergent state

-- If we announced this [schemas][schemas] then we move onto identifying any divergent state, this involves the following steps:
+- If we announced these [schemas][schemas] then we move onto identifying any divergent state, this involves the following steps:
-    - Calculate tuples of `(PublicKey, LogId, SeqNum)` for _all authors who made contributions to any document associated with the [schemas][schemas] we are synchronizing_.
+    - Calculate tuples of `(PublicKey, LogId, SeqNum)` for _all_ authors who made contributions to any document associated with the [schemas][schemas] we are synchronizing.
     - Sort this resulting list in lexical order (from here on we will refer to this sorted list as the sync range).
 - In this step we want to efficiently identify all data which one peer may hold which the other does not yet have.
 This is a two way process, where ultimately both peers may need something from the other.
 - With this range we now want to identify any divergent state between peers: